 - How yoga professionals can help individuals who are recovering from COVID-19

 - The effects you might see in your clients in a organ systems based approach

-Each class combines short lectures and research-informed practices in an approach that aims to be both educational and practically-useful.
-The series will explore breathing exercises, balance activities, cross body movements, and short adaptable sequences designed to increase strength, flexibility, and endurance.
-You’ll come away with a diverse toolbox of strategies and practices you can apply to your own unique needs and experience.
+Each class combines short lectures and research-informed practices in an approach that aims to be both educational and practical.
+The series will explore breath-work, gentle undulating movements, sound, mudra, and guided meditations – woven together in short adaptable sequences.
+Each offering can be easily modified and titrated to your needs.
+You’ll come away with a diverse toolbox of strategies and ways of working that you can utilize throughout your day to support your healing journey.